 The Samye Ling Butterlamp house was consecrated on New Year's Eve 1999 and dedicated to fostering peace throughout the world.
 Traditionally butterlamps are lit and prayers offered in remembrance of loved ones or good causes, but it is the wish of Dr Akong Tulku Rinpoche and Lama Yeshe Rinpoche that lamp offerings at Samye Ling be dedicated not only to individuals but to all beings everywhere and for each lamp to be a contributing factor to world peace.

-Friends are invited to participate in this aspiration for universal harmony.
-Visitors present at Samye Ling can assist in a practical way by helping to light lamps each evening or by cleaning the lamps and tidying the surroundings.
-Anyone, anywhere can sponsor lamps to be lit and prayers dedicated in honour of friends or good causes.
+Everyone is invited to participate in this aspiration for universal harmony.
+Visitors at Samye Ling can assist in a practical way by helping to light lamps or by cleaning the lamps and tidying the surroundings.
+Anyone, anywhere can sponsor lamps to be lit and for prayers to be dedicated in honour of friends or good causes.

 |Up to 99 Lamps||25p each.|

 Once your date is confirmed by reception please use the button below, and put the lighting date in the comments section.